How to Register A Business In Uganda (The complete guide with everything you need to know)

-2. Name reservation; after selecting your business name, take it for reservation.
+2. Name reservation; take it for reservation after selecting your business name.
 This process may take up to 1hour, and the cost is 20,000ugx.
-Remember, name reservation takes only 30days to get expired or before starting the registration process.
+Remember, name reservation takes only 30days to expire or before starting the registration process.

 3. Company registration; registration process requires you the following documents; memorandum of understanding and article of association with board resolution signed on by a lawyer, company forms (this one you can pick from URSB or download online), and postal address.
 The cost for this depends on your company's share capital.

-4. Certificate of incorporation; when you submit relevant documents, the process may take up to 3-7days to pick up your certified documents and certificate of incorporation.
+4. Certificate of incorporation; when you submit relevant documents, the process may take up to 3-7days to pick up your certified copies and certificate of incorporation.

-5. Obtain Tin; apply for tax invoice number from Uganda revenue authority; this can be done online or by submitting your certified documents contain a third party to URA’s offices.
+5. Obtain Tin; apply for tax invoice number from Uganda revenue authority; this can be done online or by submitting your certified documents containing a third party to URA’s offices.

 6. Apply for a trading license from the local municipal authority; note that this one expires on 31st December of every year.